 2000 – A group of Philadelphia squash enthusiasts – Matt Stern, Lisa Stokes, Andy Nehrbas, Pam Ende, Ben Desombre and Fred Guyott – launch SquashSmarts in partnership with Drexel University in West Philadelphia.

 2002 – Sanford Schwartz, a squash player and squash parent, starts CitySquash on the Bronx campus of Fordham University, giving the Big Apple a second program.

 2003 – SquashBusters opens the $6 million Badger-Rosen Youth Center, with eight squash courts and three classrooms, on the campus of Northeastern University… Groton School, a boarding school in Groton, MA, hosts the inaugural Urban Individual Nationals.
 The event draws more than 100 players from the country’s four member programs.

-2004 – The inaugural Urban Team Nationals is held in Boston at SquashBusters, drawing students from Boston, Harlem, the Bronx and Philadelphia.
+2004 – The inaugural SEA Team Nationals is held in Boston at SquashBusters, drawing students from Boston, Harlem, the Bronx and Philadelphia.

-2005 – The leaders of the country’s four programs — Steve Gregg, George Polsky, Tim Wyant, and Greg Zaff — co-found the National Urban Squash and Education Association (now called the Squash and Education Alliance) in partnership with US SQUASH… Conor O’Malley, a teaching pro in Chicago, founds MetroSquash.
+2005 – The leaders of the country’s four programs — Steve Gregg, George Polsky, Tim Wyant, and Greg Zaff — co-found the Squash and Education Alliance (originally named National Urban Squash and Education Association) in partnership with US Squash… Conor O’Malley, a teaching pro in Chicago, founds MetroSquash.
 Based at the University of Chicago, the program is the first outside of the East Coast.

 2006 – SquashSmarts’s Tempest Bowden becomes the first player in the SEA network to qualify for the U.S. Nationals, an event open to the country’s top 32 players.

 2007 – Annick Winokur, Pug Winokur and a group of Yale University-affiliated squash supporters launch Squash Haven at Yale in New Haven, CT… Led by Greg Scherman and Chris Walker, a group of San Diego squash enthusiasts start Surf City Squash, now Access Youth Academy, giving the West Coast its first program… SquashSmarts’s $12 million Lenfest Center, with eight squash courts and three classrooms, opens in North Philadelphia.